Exploring Arbeia’s multicultural and multinational past with resident artist Rachel Eleanor Brook.

 Beginning with an interactive tour of the grounds, starting at the West Gate participants shared conversation about the presence of this reconstruction, considering what the atmosphere is like, what might we hear, see, smell and so on.
 They were encouraged to imagine the original building and site.

-This commission supports HW1900 and encourages the community and visitors to appreciate more about the rich and diverse culture and heritage of South Tyneside, locally and regionally.
+This commission supported HW1900 and encourages the community and visitors to appreciate more about the rich and diverse culture and heritage of South Tyneside, locally and regionally.